• Free shipping on all orders

 Group Working

-The Rottweiler is a large dog with the goods to back up its protective nature.
-It is eager to please despite its formidable size.
-It’s a smart pup that needs daily mental stimulation to be a good pet.
+The Rottweiler is a large dog with a protective nature.
+They are eager to please despite their formidable size, and they’re affectionate toward their family.
+They need plenty of exercise and mental stimulation to happy and well-behaved.
 As with any animal of its size, early socialization is imperative.
-Responsible pet owners will ensure that this pooch doesn’t become aggressive.
+Responsible pet owners must ensure that Rottweilers don’t become aggressive.

 Size Small